reymillenium/20240527_2345_challenge0505_membership_fees_increase/readme.md

 ### Exercise Description:

-Running on a particular treadmill you burn 3.6 calories per minute.
-Write a program that uses a loop to display the number of calories burned after 5, 10, 15, 20, 25, and 30 minutes.
+A country club, which currently charges $2,500 per year for membership, has announced it will increase its membership fee by 4 percent each year for the next 6 years.
+Write a program that uses a loop to display the projected rates for the next 6 years.

 ## Execution from the Terminal (Alternative way without an IDE):